 What is the main goal of this program?

-The focus of advanced public health nursing at Rush is population-based, with interventions directed to the population/community as a whole.
-Students who enroll in the APHN or enhancing population health outcomes concentrations develop skills in assessing, planning and evaluating nursing interventions for individuals, families and aggregates/populations.
+The focus of the Enhancing Populations Health Outcomes program at Rush is population-focused, with interventions directed to the population as a whole.
+Students who enroll in the APHN or enhancing population health outcomes concentration develop skills in assessing, planning and evaluating nursing interventions for individuals, families and aggregates/populations.
 There is strong emphasis on health promotion, primary prevention and program management and evaluation for vulnerable populations.

 The changing demands of the nation's complex health care environment require that nurses serving in specialty positions have the highest level of scientific knowledge and practice expertise possible.
 The BSN/MSN-DNP curriculum builds on traditional clinical master's programs by providing additional education in evidence-based practice, quality improvement, systems leadership and other content areas that will lead to improved population outcomes in complex systems.

-The APRN to DNP option is designed for APRNs looking to develop knowledge and skills in enhancing population health outcomes.
+The APRN to DNP option is designed for Primary Care APRNs looking to develop knowledge and skills in enhancing population health outcomes.